 - 8. Do I need an attorney?

 Expunging is erasing a juvenile delinquent record in Colorado courts.
 It will be as if the court records never existed.
-And the public will not be able to see the record.
+The public will not be able to see the record.

-After an order of expungement of juvenile criminal justice records, people may legally claim they were never:
+After an order of expungement of your juvenile criminal justice records, you may legally claim you were never:

 - Sentenced for a crime.

-This allows juvenile offenders to make a fresh start after an arrest or criminal conviction.
-Past mistakes will not hamper them for the rest of their lives.1
+This allows you to make a fresh start after an arrest or criminal conviction.
+Past mistakes will not hamper you for the rest of your lives.1

 Note that expunged records may still be available to: